-This IELTS Academic Writing Task 1 post can help you write a great answer for task 1 question with maps.
-In this post we will look at three maps of the same area with some changes happening in different times.
+This IELTS Academic Writing Task 1 post can help you write a great answer for the Task 1 questions with maps.
+In this post, we will look at three maps of the same area with some changes happening at different times.
 The post will also help you learn some vocabularies which are important to describe locations and changes in a place.
 You will find a model answer for the given question at the end of the lesson with bonus tips.

 Vocabulary for describing maps: